 Skip to main content

-The following is a summary and explanation of the rights, responsibilities, and rules governing student conduct at Swarthmore College.
+The following is a summary and explanation of the rights, responsibilities, and shared expectations for student conduct at Swarthmore College.
 This statement serves as a general framework and is not intended to provide an exhaustive list of all possible community infractions.
-Students violating community standards may be held accountable through the student conduct process.
+Students violating conduct expectations may be subject to a referral to the student conduct process as well as Student Conduct Sanctions pursuant to the student conduct process.
 For a complete description of the College’s student conduct process, please see the section on Student Conduct Policies and Procedures.

 Conduct expectations are outlined under the following policies: